 certbot --help

 Given that the help command works, the client is good to go.
-Next, check that your firewall is configured correctly with the instructions below.
+Next, follow the instructions below to check that your firewall is configured correctly.

 Allow HTTP/S at firewall

-CentOS 7 has enabled by default relatively strict firewall rules which do not allow HTTP or HTTPS connections to the host.
+CentOS 7 has enabled relatively strict firewall rules by default that do not allow HTTP or HTTPS connections to the host.
 The Let’s Encrypt client requires access to authenticate the domain name and will fail with the default rules.

-If you are installing the certificates on a previously configured web host, the required rules are probably already set.
-Confirm the firewall rules with the --list-services command and continue in the next section with obtaining the certificates.
+If you install the certificates on a previously configured web host, the required rules are probably already set.
+Confirm the firewall rules with the—- list-services command, and then proceed to the next section to obtain the certificates.

 Enable connections for HTTP and HTTPS services using the following command.